 Many students take seasonal jobs in retail, catering or bar work – industries which get most of their business when the 9 to 5 workforce have clocked off.
 As a result, working these kinds of jobs can be pretty hard on your social life.

 With part-time work, you’re generally contracted to work specific hours on specific days of the week, so unless you can swap shifts with a colleague or take holiday you’ll always be unavailable on those days.

 On zero-hours you’ll probably find that quite a few of the shifts you’re offered are during peak times, but you’ll be able to pick and choose from these.
 So if your friends plan big nights out every few Saturday nights, you don’t have to write them off every time.

 Of course, as with any job, you should always read your contract carefully and make sure you know your rights.
 On zero-hours you’re still entitled to minimum wage, rest breaks, and protection from discrimination.
 It’s also worth remembering that the exclusivity clause, which prevented zero-hours workers from taking a second job, was banned in 2015.

 If zero-hours contracts are banned, one proposed alternative is to have minimum hour requirements spread over a whole year, rather than per week.
-It’s hoped that this will retain flexibility for employees while helping prevent employers abusing their powers.
+It’s hoped that this will retain flexibility for employees while helping prevent employers from abusing their powers.